 - Eat less salt.
-Chinese and Mexican food, tomato juice, regular canned foods, and processed foods are usually high in salt.
+Chinese and Mexican food, tomato juice, regular canned foods, and processed foods are often high in salt.
 Look for low-salt or unsalted products.

 - Limit how much protein you eat.
 Choose lean meats.

-- Watch out for antacids that have extra calcium in them.
-Ask your doctor what antacids are okay for you.
+- Watch out for antacids that contain extra calcium.
+Ask your provider which antacids are safe for you to take.

 - Fruits: rhubarb, currants, canned fruit salad, strawberries, and Concord grapes